 The M.B.A. program is accredited by AACSB International - the Association to Advance Collegiate Schools of Business.
 AACSB International is the premier accrediting agency for degree programs in business.
 AACSB International accreditation assures quality and promotes excellence and continuous improvement in business education.
 The PLU M.B.A. program has been accredited since 1971 and was the first AACSB-accredited M.B.A. program in the South Puget Sound region.

 M.B.A.
 EMPHASIS AREAS

-In addition to the general management M.B.A., PLU offers the option of completing an area of emphasis.
-For more information about the emphasis areas, please visit the School of Business M.B.A.
-Web site.
+In addition to the general management M.B.A., PLU offers the option of completing an area of emphasis in:

-- · Entrepreneurship and Closely-Held Business
+- Entrepreneurship and Closely-Held Business

-- Health Care Management
+- · Health Care Management

-- · Technology and Innovation Management
+- Technology and Innovation Management